Charly28/Demo/README.md

    NOTE: You will want to make sure package restore is turned on
 4. Run all sql scripts from Database Project

+5. Update Web Config Files for using your SQL Connection.

+6. Login with the next Default credentials:

      **username:** admin@example.com

      **password:** Pruebas123!